 How much do therapy sessions cost?

 This is usually discussed over an initial telephone contact.
-I charge on a sliding scale depending on the format of the session (individual, couple, family) and the location (Harley Street and Islington in London and Kolonaki in Athens).
+I charge on a sliding scale depending on the format of the session (individual, couple, family) and the location (Bloomsbury Street and Islington in London and Kolonaki in Athens).

 How long does each session last?